Mayoral protocol

 Speeches

-If the Mayor is required to speak at a function, it is preferred that we have at least three weeks' notice.
+If the Mayor is required to speak at a function, it is required that the Office of the Mayor are given at least three weeks' prior notice.
 Except from an introduction, it is normal for the Mayor to be the first speaker or to be associated with the first toast.
-All relevant information concerning the event should be supplied to the Mayor's Office via an Invite the Mayor Form together with details of any proposed activity involving the Mayor for agreement.

 Parking

 Where possible a parking space should be reserved for the Mayor's car as near to the venue entrance as possible and details included on the Invite the Mayor Form.
-The Mayor will usually be accompanied by a Mayoral Support Assistant/Driver who is required to remain on duty within easy call by the Mayor.

 Church Services